 Initially, many participants felt there was at least some value in the employability programmes they attended.
 But, over time, repeated exposure to similar or sometimes identical training produced significant levels of frustration and negativity.
 Here it is worth examining the experiences of Danny, a young man who rarely attended school from the age of 14, but was 17 years-old and on an employability programme when he began taking part in the research in early 2011.
 This was one of a series of such courses in which he participated, although the nature of the training available to him appeared to reinforce rather than ameliorate his disadvantage.

-.

 I thought we'd come in and have a structured lesson and we'd get work...but, in reality, it's just come in and look at possible job applications; do a couple…send them off.
-It's just a doss about…I think basically the tutors don't realise our potential...I feel like I’m wasting my time.
+It's just a doss about…I think basically the tutors don't realise our potential...I feel like I’m wasting my time (Danny, 4/3/2011)

-(Danny, 4/3/2011)

 He was equally scathing about the value of the qualifications associated with which such programmes: